Empathy’s a powerful tool.

 Hitting the Empathy Button

-It was like this Microsoft support agent had a special button on her keyboard, one marked “Empathy”.
+It was like this Microsoft support agent (or AI) had a special button on her keyboard, one marked “Empathy”.

 The button triggered a sentence that was so obviously pre-written, and so inappropriate to the situation, that I was genuinely shocked.

 What an incredibly specific, unusual situation to be in.
 Unless, of course, you’re lying.